 “It’s just the piece of mind, that mental stability he gives me just by seeing him.
 He doesn’t even have to say anything.
 I just see him…I feel like we’ve been through it all.
 This little piece of adversity, it’s not going to hurt me.
 I will be able to get through it.
 He’s definitely like a crutch that I use to stand on in this life, man.”

 If you watch Wizards basketball or are aware of the way he presents himself on social media, as the self-proclaimed “Wave Papi,” Oubre would be the last guy you’d suspect of battling depression.
 He states, “I’m really good at keeping a poker face because when I was growing up my dad always told me ‘don’t let nobody see you weak.’
 Nobody sees that I’m weak, but deep down inside I am going through a lot.”
 A mental health disorder that wears no face and anyone is susceptible to be its next victim.
+It’s great that he has this platform where he can share his story and let others know that they’re not alone.
+It takes courage to talk about something so personal and if this encourages others suffering to seek help from the honey lake clinic or friends and relatives, it’s all worthwhile.
 His dad, who is present at every Wizards game is his physical healing agent and is big on his son’s mental health.
 It’s clear that Kelly and his dad’s relationship is instrumental in his becoming of a man but also a big factor in how he handles things emotionally, behind the curtains.

 Oubre expressed that his problems with mental health are mostly due to the fact that he wants to be great.
 The idea of him falling short of any personal goal weighs heavily on him, which is evident on the court.
 He is the energy, the spunk, and ultimately the heart of the Wizards team.
 He works diligently and when things don’t go his way on the court or he’s having an off night, it shows in his attitude.

-Love, DeRozan, and Oubre are just few of plenty in the league that are suffering and internalizing their issues with mental health/depression, but they have set the tone for others to come forth.
-The fear of judgement must be erased for others to share their story and with each face that comes forward to express themselves, that is happening.
+Love, DeRozan, and Oubre are just a few of plenty in the league that is suffering and internalizing their issues with mental health/depression, but they have set the tone for others to come forth.
+The fear of judgment must be erased for others to share their story and with each face that comes forward to express themselves, that is happening.
 The NBA allowing its players to have a voice could save someone in the long run.
+Hopefully a more open discussion about mental health can bring about new practices to the forefront.
+In some instances, it may be allowed to have medical marijuana as a remedy, with people growing their own at home by utilizing websites such as I Love Growing Marijuana for supply.

 (Photo Credit: Abbie Parr/Getty Images North America)